+Yahvi Handloom Cotton Tote is made ethically in India from organic cotton.
+It’s perfect for shopping around town, and good also to wear with any outfit, at any time of the year.
 Many places, apart from us apparently.
 It looks like we are following Switzerland’s policy which is to ‘educate the public’ and charge more.
 It works in Switzerland, but alas not here.
-Also see alternatives to plastic bags.

 - In the USA, over 300 towns now ban plastic bags.
 Washington DC has a tax on plastic bags.
 The revenue goes to help clean-up local communities and provide reusable bags to elderly people in the local community.
 San Francisco has banned plastic bags completely.

 - Bangladesh has banned them, to help stop flooding.

 - The tiny kingdom of Bhutan is run by a Buddhist king who has banned many things (TV ads, coca-cola, cigarettes) and anything he deems that ‘does not make people happy’, including plastic bags.

 - In Kenya, you can get a heavy fine or even go to jail, if you are caught selling plastic bags.
 The same happens on Chile’s coast.